hackerudro/temprud/README.md

 **Native query operators on variable history.**

 In most languages, a variable is just “what it is right now.”
 You assign, the old value is gone.
-Want “what was `x` two hours ago?” or “when did `x` hit its max?” — you bolt on logging, event stores, audit tables, or time-series DBs.
+Want “what was `x` two hours ago?” or “when did `x` hit its max?” you bolt on logging, event stores, audit tables, or time series DBs.
 Time gets pushed outside the language.

 temprud is a different take: the variable keeps its own history and exposes it through **query operators**.
 Time becomes a first-class dimension of program state.